 The book features sections on business rationale; planning; risk management; implementation and audit; and key terminology.
 Section quizzes help users evaluate their knowledge before taking the CMP-HC exam.
 The exam includes 100 items, and is administered electronically at designated testing facilities.
 It is open to meeting professionals who hold a valid CMP designation; have at least 36 months of experience in health-care meeting management; and have 15 clock hours of professional development in health-care meeting management, completed in the previous five years.
 Obtaining the CMP-HC designation is a sign that planners understand key topics in health-care event management, including attendee tracking, data capture, and the reporting of medical meeting spending.
 “This manual provides the information and tools to help professionals develop that knowledge,” Paul Van Deventer President and Chief Executive Officer of MPI.

-ALL ORDERS WILL BE SHIPPED ON OR AFTER JUNE 15TH, 2020Windblown is a full-life biography highlighting the legend of Richard S. Buker Jr., MD.
-Buker practiced comprehensive family medicine in the small, isolated town of Chester, Montana, for almost fifty years.
+About the BookWindblown is a full-life biography that capsulizes the life and legend of Dr. Richard S. Buker Jr., MD.
+Buker practiced comprehensive family medicine in the small, relatively isolated town of Chester, Montana, for almost 50 years.
 His informed and imaginative healthcare delivery services were courageous, remarkably successful, and widely revered.
 He practiced during an era of tumultuous political, cultural, and healthcare transitions.
-The transformative events he witnessed firsthand are revealed through his work.
-His daring and seemingly careless wilderness adventures were sometimes startling.
-He suffered losses that are the common lot of all human beings.
-His life was an inspiration and tonic to an area and community of people who reside far away from public awareness.
-Richard Buker’s story offers insight that challenges us to reconsider our current healthcare system and better understand what matters in medicine.
+Many of these transformative times were witnessed and are scrutinized through the work of the pedantic doctor.

 Read Larry Halverson, MD's blog here